This exemption is available to undocumented immigrants, permanent residents of the US, and US citizens who must have:

 All students applying for this exemption must sign an affidavit.
 If a student is without lawful immigration status, the student must state that he/she has filed an application to legalize his/her immigration status or will file an application as soon as he/she is eligible to do so.
 Go to AB540 California Nonresident Tuition Exemption Request & Affidavit to print a copy of the form.
 Go to AB540 to read additional Frequently Asked Questions regarding this tuition exemption for eligible California high school graduates.

-Students will be placed on academic probation if they:
+Students will be placed on academic probation when:

 transfer to SMC while on disqualification status at another college or university; or